bkaplan-github/parameterized-content-block/README.md

 * Add support for other types of inputs (color pickers, etc).
 * Allow parsing of single quotes in the "SET" statements.
 * Add option to override the name that appears above an input.
+* Add option to set the title of the content block.
 * Allow parsing of "IIF" statements in the preview.
+* Allow editing the block in the "HTML" tab.